luismeyer95/balar/README.md

 ### How to handle errors?

-Balar never catches any errors thrown from within a `balar.run()` processor function, making the whole operation fail if any execution throws.
-The recommended way to handle errors is to have them represented in your return type.
+Balar never catches any errors thrown from within a `balar.run()` processor function, meaning the whole operation fails if any execution throws.
+The recommended way to handle errors is to have them represented in the return type of the processor function.

-Reason: it's not possible to encode the type provided to `reject` into the `Promise` type, and it feels wrong for the library to constrain processor function types to return `Promise<T | Error>` instead of leaving control to the developer over how errors should look like.

 ### Can I use Balar-wrapped functions as drop-in replacements for the original functions?

-No. At this time, using a Balar-wrapped function or object outside of a `balar.run()` execution context will result in an exception being thrown.
-While it forces consumers into creating a `balar` execution context for any code using wrappers, it also makes said code more predictable because you don't have to ask yourself whether it will synchronize/batch or not (it always will).
+No, at this time, using a Balar-wrapped function or object outside of a `balar.run()` execution context will result in an exception being thrown.
+While it forces consumers into creating a `balar` execution context for any code using wrappers, it also makes said code more predictable.

 ### What if I run nested `balar.run()` calls ?